larkx/LarkX/CODING_STANDARDS.md

       } } // a::b

-   4) All virtual methods should inlcude the 'virtual' keyword even in derived classes.
+   4) All virtual methods should include the 'virtual' keyword even in derived classes.

    5) Braces should use the following convention: